Winn Correctional Center

+'Results of an Unannounced Inspection of Winn Correctional Center in Winnfield, Louisiana' - published by Office of Inspector General June 2, 2026.
+Multiple violations including food spoilage were found at the facility.

 Winn Correctional Center (WCC) is a state prison for men, part of the Louisiana Department of Corrections prison system, located about 13 mi southwest of Winnfield in unincorporated Winn Parish, Louisiana.
 It is within the Kisatchie National Forest.

 As of February 2014, Winn is one of several privately operated prisons in the state.
 The facility is medium-security and currently has the capacity to house 1,538 inmates.
 Opened in 1990, it was expanded in 1992.

 Winn opened as the first privately managed medium-security prison in the United States.
 Management of the state-owned facility passed from Corrections Corporation of America to LaSalle Corrections in mid-2015.